davekilian/davekilian.github.com/_posts/2021-02-17-rdma-overview.markdown

 draft: true
 ---

-"*Everything you wanted to know about RDMA (but were too afraid to ask)*"

-You're here, so you must be looking into RDMA, a networking technology popular for building large, high-performance private networks for things like supercomputers or private clouds.
-I've been working with RDMA networks on the job for a while now, and I've never been able to find a good, straightforward lowdown on RDMA, so here I'm writing one of my own.
+RDMA is a family of networking technologies popular for building high-performance networks for things like supercomputers or private clouds.
+I've been working with RDMA networks on the job for a while now, and I've never been able to find a good, straightforward lowdown, so here I'm writing one of my own.

 ## What is "RDMA?"